-One of the most common mistakes made by new fitness enthusiasts is to start training all their muscle groups randomly without any plan or grouping system in place.
+One of the most common mistakes made by new fitness enthusiasts is not knowing how to work out all of your muscles and start training their muscle groups randomly without any plan or grouping system.

 If you try to consistently train two or more major muscle groups in the same workout, you will constantly not only drain your energy but also overload your nervous system.

-To see the best results, it is essential that you focus only on a specific muscle group in your workout sessions.
+To see the best results, you must focus only on a specific muscle group in your workout sessions.

-Working on a single muscle group at one time stimulates many muscle fibers and you automatically work out many other muscles.
+Working on a single muscle group stimulates many muscle fibers, and you automatically work out many other muscles.

 It also ensures that you don’t use up all your energy at the same time.

 In your body different muscle groups function in support of each other.

 Smaller muscles support the larger muscles.
 Muscles cannot function individually.

 They all work together to develop a strong core.
 Chest exercises for men work triceps, shoulders, and pectoral muscles simultaneously.

 So you should divide your workouts to stimulate all the muscle groups alternatingly.